-Services for faculty
+Services for faculty and staff

 The LEEP Center staff is excited to work with faculty on a variety of in-class and departmental presentations relevant to any major.
 We're happy to fill in if you need to cancel a class.
 Class presentations could include: